ghostface-cybersecurity/100-days-cyber-security/analysis-of-intercepted-traffic/wireshark/filter-&-operations.md

 // since I use a virtual laboratory, all my machines are connected via the eth0 interface

-// to work and analyze just click on the fin icon (before that, go to the browser on the Kali virtual machine and enter the address: http://192.168.1.101/)
+// to work and analyze just click on the fin icon (before that, go to the browser on the Kali virtual machine and enter the address: http://192.168.1.101/ || if you are performing ARP-spoofing, there is no such need)

 ----